aantron/ocaml.org/data/planet/janestreet/a-better-inliner-for-ocaml-and-why-it-matters.md

 ---

 <p>OCaml 4.03 is branched and a first release candidate is imminent, so it seems
-like a good time to take stock of what&rsquo;s coming.</p>
+like a good time to take stock of what’s coming.</p>